 Choice number two is to take a pair of scissors and snip an opening in the loaf where you want the egg to sit.
 Then, just like option #1, push the egg in place.
 You can push kind of hard, but be careful not to break the egg -- it will ruin your tsoureki.

 Lastly, if you have a round loaf, then you can just place the egg in the opening in the circle.
 The bread does expand while baking and will sort of grow around the egg.
 The difficulty with putting the egg is that people don't make time or want to make he time to colour the egg, make the bread, push the egg in place.

-Then, because you have some extra loaves, and you want to share the easiest recipe for tsoureki that there is (This one, thank you , Theia Betty!), you will want to wrap a few loaves to share.
-We wrap ours in plastic wrap and then put it in some tissue paper or a gift bag to give.
+Then, because you have some extra loaves, and you want to share the easiest recipe for tsoureki that there is (Thank you, Theia Betty!), you will want to wrap a few loaves to share.
+We wrap ours in plastic wrap after the tsoureki has cooled and then put it in some tissue paper or a gift bag to give.
 It won't matter how you wrap the loaves, it is the point of sharing that makes the tsoureki beautiful.
 And, with this fool-proof recipe, you will want to share with everyone you know!
 Let us know when you want to deliver our loaf!